mes32/plot-1d/README.md

 Generate scatter plots from formatted text files

 ## Usage
-The shell script plot-1d.sh launches the application.
-It takes a single text file as input.
+Launch the application using the shell script `plot-1d.sh`.
+This script takes a single text file as input.

 ```
 cd ./plot-1d
 ./plot-1d.sh <data.1d>
 ```

 The input data file should contain two columns of numbers separated by a space.
 The first column gives x-axis values and the second column gives the corresponding y-axis value.
-For example a file containing the following represents a few data points on the line `y = 2x + 1` for the x values equal to 0, 1, 2, 3, 4.
+For example a text file containing the following represents a few data points on the line `y = 2x + 1` for the x values equal to {0, 1, 2, 3, 4}.

 ```
 0 1